GetPageSpeed/geoipupdate-rpm/README.md

-## Rebuilt geoipupdate for CentOS 7
+## RPM builds of geoipupdate for CentOS 6, 7, 8